gw4-isambard/docs/index.rst

 Isambard is a HPC service provided by `GW4 <http://gw4.ac.uk>`_ and the `UK Met Office <https://www.metoffice.gov.uk>`_.
 The system is funded by `EPSRC <http://www.epsrc.ac.uk>`_ and is one of a number of `Tier-2 HPC facilities http://www.hpc-uk.ac.uk/facilities/` in the UK.

-Isambard is a Cray XC50 system which comprises 20,992 cores, and is one of the worlds first production Arm-based supercomputers.
+Isambard is a Cray XC50 system which comprises 20,992 cores, and is one of the world's first production Arm-based supercomputers.
 While Isambard is not based on the more common x86 processors from Intel and AMD, most software compiles and runs on Isambard with no or minimal changes.

 Each of the 329 compute nodes contain two 32-core Marvell ThunderX2 processors running at 2.5 GHz.
 160 nodes have 256 GB and 169 have 512 GB of memory, both at DDR4-2666MHz.
 The nodes are connected via Cray Aries interconnect in a Dragonfly topology.